QiuYukang/5G-LENA/doc/source/nr-module.rst

 the simulation; otherwise the simulation will assume by default that dowlink and uplink transmissions can occur in the same slot.

-The example performs inter-band Carrier Aggregation of two Component Carriers (CC), and each CC has one Bandwidth Part (BWP) occupying the whole CC bandwidth.
+The example performs inter-band Carrier Aggregation of two CC, and each CC has one BWP occupying the whole CC bandwidth.

 It is possible to set different configurations for each CC such as the numerology, the transmission power or the TDD pattern.
 In addition, each gNB can also have a